programeh/Infra-Configuration/README.md

 ## task list
 * figure out multi region deployment in terraform and github action
-* figure out how to beutifully pring comment on pr.
+* figure out how to beutifully print comment on pr.